EtheaDev/SVGIconImageList/README.md

 ![SVG_REST_Client_Search](./Demo/Images/SVG_REST_Client_Search.jpg)

-Read the [wiki page](https://github.com/EtheaDev/SVGIconImageList/wiki/RESTAPISearch) to understand how to easily download SVG icons from the WEB and include them in the SVGIconImageList or SVGIconImageCollection.
+Read [this page](https://ethea.it/docs/svgiconimagelist/RESTAPISearch.html) to understand how to easily download SVG icons from the WEB and include them in the SVGIconImageList or SVGIconImageCollection.

 ## Important notice